dfithian/prune-juice/README.md

 It's pretty slow, especially for big projects.

-* Load exposed-modules once, instead of doing it for each package
 * Fold over the import lists, removing module names and dependencies that have been used

 ## Testing and Availability